y0ug/hugo-blog-codsec/content/posts/homelab/mellanox-connectx3-firmware-upgrade.md

 -I- FW image verification succeeded.
 Image is bootable.
 ```

-You can backup a firmware and the configuration before flashing with
+You can backup  the current firmware and the configuration before flashing it with

 ```
 export BACKUP_NAME=fw-ConnectX3-backup